php-fig/fig-standards/accepted/PSR-1-basic-coding-standard.md

 }
 ~~~

-## 3. Namespace and Class Names
+## 3. Namespace, Class Names and Enums

-Namespaces and classes MUST follow an "autoloading" PSR: [[PSR-0], [PSR-4]].
+Namespaces, classes and enums MUST follow an "autoloading" PSR: [[PSR-0], [PSR-4]].

-This means each class is in a file by itself, and is in a namespace of at
+This means each class/enum is in a file by itself, and is in a namespace of at
 least one level: a top-level vendor name.

-Class names MUST be declared in `StudlyCaps`.
+Class names and enums MUST be declared in `StudlyCaps`.

 Code written for PHP 5.3 and after MUST use formal namespaces.